tjnieradka/SQL-Computer-Inventory/README.md

 # SQL-Computer-Inventory
-A fictional IT Asset &amp; Computer Inventory Database — designed to demonstrate SQL relational modeling, data normalization, and practical query skills.
+Relational database design, normalization, SQL querying, and reporting supporting inventory management and operational analysis for a fictional IT Asset &amp; Computer Inventory Database.
 ## Overview

 This repository contains a complete SQL portfolio project centered around a fictional IT Asset Inventory System.
 The goal is to demonstrate practical SQL abilities relevant to systems administration, IT asset management, reporting, and analytical work — including: